memgraph/docs/docs/reference-guide/replication.md

 retrieve its original function.
 You need to [drop it](#dropping-a-replica-instance) from the MAIN and register it again.

-If the crashed MAIN instance goes back online, it cannot reclaim its previous role.
-It needs to be cleaned and demoted to become a REPLICA instance of the new MAIN instance.
+If the crashed MAIN instance goes back online once a new MAIN is already assigned, it cannot reclaim its previous role.
+It can be cleaned and demoted to become a REPLICA instance of the new MAIN instance.

 ### Checking the assigned role